illera88/Ponce/README.md

 ## Definition
 Ponce (pronuntiated *[ 'poN θe ]* pon-they ) is an IDA Pro plugin that provides users the ability to perform taint analysis and symbolic execution over binaries in an easy and intuitive fashion.
 The plugin is entirely written in C/C++.
-Ponce relies on  the [Triton framework](https://github.com/JonathanSalwan/Triton) to provide semantics and ...

 ## Why?
 Symbolic execution is not a new concept in the security community.
 It has been around for years but it is not until the last couple of years when the open source projects like [Triton](https://github.com/JonathanSalwan/Triton) or [Angr](http://angr.io/) have been created to address this need.
 Despite the availability of these projects, end users often are left to implement specific use cases themselfs.